Diffeomorphic solutions of Ahlfors-Hopf equations: Monotone automorphic mappings.

-Now in order to complete the proof of Theorem \ref{thmcty}, we have already noted that $\varphi : \overline{\ID} \to \hat{U}$ is a homeomorphism.
+We assume that Lemma \ref{constant} holds and complete the proof of Theorem \ref{thmcty} first.
+We have already noted that $\varphi : \overline{\ID} \to \hat{U}$ is a homeomorphism.
 To see that $H\circ \varphi$ is monotone, the only remaining issue is checking continuity at the impressions of prime ends.
 But this follows from the definition of the topology on $\hat{U}$ and the fact that $H$ is uniformly continuous in a neighbourhood of $\partial U$ and constant on each impression.
 We let $\varphi:\ID\to U$ be a Riemann map, so that $\varphi(0)\in E=H^{-1}(e)$ (recalling that $E$ is a noninfinite hair).
 Then set

 Note that $\IK(z,H)=\IK(\varphi(z),\tilde{h}_\infty)$ so that